VishruthSai123/CodeEternal/uicx-overlay/README.md

 ## 🚀 Overview

-Build Eternal is a floating desktop overlay that sits on top of any AI coding tool (Cursor, WindSurf, V0, etc.) and dramatically improves the quality of AI-generated code by providing:
+Code Eternal is a floating desktop overlay that sits on top of any AI coding tool (Cursor, WindSurf, V0, etc.) and dramatically improves the quality of AI-generated code by providing:

 - **Context-aware prompts** - Maintains full project memory across conversations
 - **Template & snippet library** - Design system templates and reusable code components